instantish/the-instantish-test/README.md

 3. Can PRs be traced back to issues?
 4. Can issues be traced back to the initial conversation?
 5. Does standup make engineers anxious?
-6. Does looking at old issues make engineers anxious?
+6. Does looking at stale issues make engineers anxious?
 7. Does sprint planning make engineers anxious?
 8. Do you regularly review your issue tracking process?